IBM/aspera-cli/README.md

 > **Note:** The lookup is case insensitive and on partial matches.

+On reception, option `box` (default to `inbox`) can be set to the same values as API accepts, or to the name of a shared inbox.
+If the value `ALL` is provided to option `box`, then all packages are selected.

 ### Faspex 5 sample commands

 Most commands are directly REST API calls.